-This topic describes the built-in forms functionality in Episerver CMS which is available through a form property.
-The form property is added to a page template or a block during implementation.
+Web-based forms is a popular and frequently used feature on websites for creating questionnaires or registration forms for events.
+The built-in forms functionality in Episerver CMS is available through a form property, which is added to a page template or a block during implementation.
 On the Episerver sample site, the forms functionality is made available through a Form block.

 Locate the Forms property (its location depends on your system configuration), and click the button to access the Select Form dialog, the "entrance" to forms management.